 - 2 large eggs

-- 3/4 cup packed dark brown sugar (I substituted light brown sugar)
+- 3/4 cup packed dark or light brown sugar (I used light brown sugar)

 - 1/3 cup granulated sugar

-- 2 teaspoons freshly grated orange zest (I omitted this)
+- Optional: 2 teaspoons freshly grated orange zest

-- 1 teaspoon freshly grated lemon zest (I left this out, too)
+- Optional: 1 teaspoon freshly grated lemon zest

 - 1/2 cup canola oil